 Why an Inventory Management System is Essential to Your Operations

-Nurses spend more time managing inventory than necessary.
+Nurses spend more time managing inventory for medical supplies.
 Doctors have to work with administrators buried in long lists of supplies, tools, and equipment.
-Automated hospital inventory management spares healthcare providers and administrators the time-consuming spreadsheets and paper trails, allowing them to devote more time to the institution’s bottom line.
+Automated hospital inventory management software spares healthcare providers and administrators the time-consuming spreadsheets and paper trails, allowing them to devote more time to the institution’s bottom line.

 A study by Cardinal Health revealed that around 24% of hospital staff have witnessed or heard about expired equipment being used on a patient.
 More than half of the respondents recalled a time when a doctor did not have a product that was essential for a procedure.
 18% were aware of instances where the patient was harmed because of the lack of supplies.